wmjwmj100/LLM-installation/README.md

 curl -fsSL [https://ollama.com/install.sh](https://ollama.com/install.sh) | sh
 ```

+However, root access is generally not available on Google APIs/Play AVD images, making this script unsuitable for this environment.

 ### Attempt 2: Termux Package Manager (No Root Required)

+Ollama was successfully installed using Termux's package manager via the Termux User Repository (TUR).
+This method does not require root.

 ```bash
 # Update Termux packages